luisweir/streaming-client/README.md

 - Packaged as a container with multiple deployment options (docker compose and kubernetes)
 - Pluggable target transports such as Console (currently only one supported), REST endpoint, database
 - Unit tests

+## License

+This project and all content within is available under the [Universal Permissive License v 1.0](https://oss.oracle.com/licenses/upl).

+See [LICENSE](LICENSE.txt) for more details.

+## Disclaimer

+This is NOT an official or supported project by Oracle.
+This project is intended solely for demonstration purposes and should be used at your own risk.
+No warranty or guarantee of reliability, accuracy, or completeness is provided.
+Any use of this project is solely at your own risk and we are not responsible for any losses or damages incurred.